-In my opinion, the information given in the Foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion, the information given in the Foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which I report by exception
+Matters on which we report by exception

-I report to you if
+We report to you if:

-- in my opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA / SOLACE in June 2007; - I issue a report in the public interest under section 8 of the Audit Commission Act 1998; - I designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - I exercise any other special powers of the auditor under the Audit Commission Act 1998.
+- in our opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA / SOLACE in June 2007; - we issue a report in the public interest under section 8 of the Audit Commission Act 1998: - we designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - we exercise any other special powers of the auditor under the Audit Commission Act 1998.

-I have nothing to report in these respects
+We have nothing to report in these respects.

-Conclusion on Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on the Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources

-Respective responsibilities of the Authority and the Auditor
+Respective responsibilities of the Authority and the auditor